gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 >
 >Thank you for our email.
 >
->Amanda is no longer the Shadow Minister for Veterans’ Affairs.
+>Amanda is no longer the Shadow Minister for Veterans' Affairs.
 The new Shadow Minister if Shayne Neumann MP.
 I have forwarded your email to his office.
 >
 >Kind regards – Ethné